romarioj2h/top40ukgenerator/README.md

 - Improve code organization
 - Search for official video
 - Being able to especify a date to search in Official Singles Chart Top 40
+- Improve async task management
+- Move the folder `officialcharts` to a separated package